Does your blog have a pulse?

 Search engine traffic is more likely to bounce as well.

-As your blog grows, it will be ranked for more and more keywords, some of which you’ll have no idea how you ranked for.
+As your blog grows, it might be ranked for more and more keywords, some of which will inevitably be completely accidental.
 Those keywords might bring you traffic, but it won’t be targeted.

 So you see there are some very legitimate factors that affect your bounce rate that you can’t really do anything about.